Blog

 Discover our award-winning BCM software

-On August 28, we had the privilege of welcoming Margaret Millett, a globally recognized figure in business continuity and resilience, for a special edition of our Perspectives: Ask the Expert webinar series.
+On August 28, we had the privilege of welcoming Margaret Millett, a globally recognized figure in business continuity and resilience, for a special edition of our Insights: Ask the Expert webinar series.

 With over 25 years of experience in international organizations, Margaret shared her advice for tackling the complex challenges faced by professionals in the field with openness and pragmatism.

 As a continuity and resilience consultant, I was particularly impressed by the richness of her insights.
-In this article, I share with you the ideas, reflections, and advice that I believe are worth remembering... and putting into practice!
+In this article, I share the ideas, reflections, and advices that I believe are worth remembering... and putting into practice!

 Enjoy!